wangx6/runbook/README.md

 - __master branch__ – Only master branch goes into prod

 ## CODING PRINCIPLE
-- Factory
-- Data flow
+- Data flow - One directional.
+How data format changes.
-- Service
+- Service - Singleton.
-- Component
+- Component - Everyting is a component.
+Including our universe.
-- Model
+- Model - Contains all business logic.
-- Controller
-- View
+- Controller - ONLY detects event.
+Don't handle business logic in a controller.
+- View - reflection of state which is created as side effect of static data from the model.
-- Styling
+- Styling - Single source of truth(SSOT)

 ## PULL REQUEST(PR)
 Before a pull request is submited please past the following template into your PR